 - 1. Start the ThinkPad Setup program.
-See "Using the ThinkPad Setup program" on page 105. - 2.
-Select Startup $\rightarrow$ Network Boot.
+See "Using the ThinkPad Setup program" on page 77. - 2.
+Select Startup \rightarrow Network Boot.
 The boot device list is displayed. - 3.
 Select a boot device to make it as the top boot priority. - 4.
-Press F10 to save and exit.
+Press F10.
+A Setup Confirmation window is displayed.
+Click Yes to save the configuration and exit the ThinkPad Setup program.